 Prices, Sizes, and Value

 Price may play a major role in your purchasing decision.
 Whether you are looking for an affordable option of simply seeking the best value for your money, considering the price point of each mattress may help you make the right decision for you.

-Across all mattress sizes, the Bear mattress is cheaper than the Leesa mattress.
-For the twin and twin XL sizes, the price difference is insignificant.
-However, the difference is more notable for the full, queen, king, and California king sizes.
+Across most sizes, the Bear mattress is cheaper than the Leesa mattress.
+However, for the twin and twin XL sizes, the Leesa is less expensive.

 Bear and Leesa frequently offer discounts on their mattresses.
 Leesa frequently offers steeper discounts, which can make the price difference between the two mattresses less significant.